Table of Contents

 Your customers want to hear from you, and potential customers want to meet you.
 One of the easiest and best ways to show you are a “person,” not just a company, is to get involved with social networking.
 Create a social networking presence or hire a social media specialist who can help you navigate these uncharted waters.

+Social media marketing can be one a great way to get in front of your potential prospects.
 According to Entrepreneur, social media is where the magic is happening.
 It suggests you post anything relevant and useful – things that will help your audience learn about you, your business, or the industry you are in.

 There are hundreds of social networking options out there, so be sure to focus on the ones that are relevant to your industry.
 For example, an artist would find Instagram and Pinterest useful since they are very visual networking sites.
 Other popular social networks include Facebook, Twitter, Tumblr, Linked-in, and more.

 Do you need to do your taxes?
 The deadline has been extended to July 15, but that’s one thing you can get out of the way.
 Do you have an eBook you need to have written to go with a product you are selling?
 What are you waiting for?

 Have you been putting off some projects that just need to be worked on?
 Get them out and think of the fulfillment you will feel when you get them out of the way!